pretix/pretix-docs/docs/guides/taxes.md

 It does **not** apply to all products in your shop.

 Click the :btn:Save: button to confirm your choices.

+The setting "The configured product prices include the tax amount" affects the way you configure product prices within pretix.
+It does not affect the way prices are displayed to customers in your shop.
+If you want to display prices without tax in your shop, navigate to :navpath:Your event → :fa3-wrench: Settings → Tax:.
+Change the setting "Prices shown to customer" to "Prices excluding tax" and click the :btn:Save: button.
+This setting affects all products regardless of tax rule.

 ### Custom tax rules